 Dubai: Celebrating your wedding?
-Emiratis can book a Majlis for free; here's how
+Emiratis can book a majlis for free; here's how

 For authorities' events

-This includes a request to book the majlis for a workshop, lecture, or discussion, and the document required is:
+This includes a request to book a majlis for a workshop, lecture, or discussion, and the document required is:

 ALSO READ: